evinism/lambda-explorer/src/game/problems/readme.md

 Generally, if two functions are exactly the same but have different names, they are considered equivalent.
 For example, `La.a` and `Lb.b` are considered to be equivalent.

-This completes the basic syntax of the lambda calculus.
+### Parentheses

+Let's say we want to do this grouping a little differently.
+Any expression in the lambda calculus can be surrounded by parentheses.
+Try writing a valid expression with parentheses.

-### 5: Multiple arguments
+### Multiple arguments

 Let's say we quite reasonably want to represent a function which takes multiple arguments.